minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 of voting changes.
 Conversely, all models were applied solely to representatives who altered their voting throughout the six roll-call votes.
-This method facilitates a causal identification strategy, enabling conclusions to be drawn only when there are variations in voting behavior @stratmann-2002, see
-@logit-main for these results.
+This method facilitates a causal identification strategy, enabling conclusions to be drawn only when there are variations in voting behavior @stratmann-2002, see @party for these results.

 == Model specification <model-spec>